 Why aerate your wort?
 Yeast needs oxygen to reproduce and produce strong cell walls.
 If the cell walls are weak, the yeast will have a low tolerance for alcohol, and can die before fully fermenting out the wort.
 Particularly in worts with starting gravities in excess of 1.050, this can contribute to long lag times, slow ferments, and higher than normal finishing gravities.
 Like an air stone in a fish tank provides oxygen for fish to breathe, wort aeration provides needed oxygen for yeast respiration and growth.

 The advantage of the Oxygen Aeration System is that the wort can be aerated to 60% of its oxygen holding capacity in just 20 seconds, something that takes our Air Aeration System 5 minutes to accomplish.
 This shorter aeration means less foaming of the wort before pitching, an important consideration in higher gravity beers.
 This system includes a .5 micron aeration wand, for thorough oxygen dispersion.

-Includes 22" Aeration Wand with a .5 micron stainless aeration stone, 4' of tubing, and an Oxygen Regulator for standard hardware store oxygen welding tanks.
+Includes 22" Aeration Wand with a .5 micron stainless aeration stone, 4' of tubing, and an adjustable Oxygen Regulator for standard hardware store oxygen welding tanks.
 Pictured red oxygen bottle is not included, these disposable 1.4 and 2.1 ounce left hand thread bottles can be purchased at any hardware store in the welding or brazing section.
 One bottle will aerate 20 to 30 batches.
 Pictured glass carboy is not included.

 Why buy a William's Oxygen Aeration System?
 It has a 22" U.S. made stainless wand, longer than any other system, so you can easily reach the bottom of a 5 or 6 gallon fermenter without dipping the plastic tubing into the wort.